hazirafidi/P4---Cell-Nuclei-Detection-via-Semantic-Segmentation/README.md

 <p>

 <h2> 3.2 Model Pipeline </h2>
+<p> The model architecture can be illustrate as figure below.
  ![image](https://user-images.githubusercontent.com/100177902/163766234-85751453-aa2d-4f10-b992-1ada7cc28e38.png)
 <p>
 The model architecture used for this project is U-Net.
 You can refer to the TensorFlow documentation for further details.
 In summary, the model consist of two components, the downward stack, which serves as the feature extractor, and upward stack, which helps to produce pixel-wise output.
 The model structure is shown in the figure below.